SciML/SteadyStateDiffEq.jl/README.md

 It holds the steady state solvers for differential equations.
 While completely independent and usable on its own, users interested in using this functionality should check out [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl).

+## Breaking Changes in v2

+ 1. `NLsolve.jl` dependency has been dropped. `SSRootfind` requires a nonlinear solver to be specified.
+ 2. `DynamicSS` no longer stores `abstol` and `reltol`.
+To use separate tolerances for the odesolve and the termination, specify `odesolve_kwargs` in `solve`.
+ 3. The deprecated termination conditions are dropped, see [NonlinearSolve.jl Docs](https://docs.sciml.ai/NonlinearSolve/stable/basics/TerminationCondition/) for details on this.